Gerd Heinrich: Early life and education

 Heinrich was born on 7 November 1896 in Berlin.
 He was the son of a physician, Hermann Heinrich.
-His mother, Margarethe von Tepper-Ferguson, was the heiress of a 1,344 ha farm at Borowke, between Poznan and Gdańsk, Poland.
+His mother, Margarethe von Tepper-Ferguson, was the heiress of a 1,344 ha farm at Borowke, between Poznań and Gdańsk, Poland.
 Heinrich grew up at Borowke which, prior to 1918, was in West Prussia.
 He was educated at home by a tutor until age eight and became fluent in Polish, German and Latin.
 In 1914, Heinrich graduated primus omnium from the Askanische Gymnasium in Berlin.
 Heinrich planned a career in medicine, but his interest was in natural history, especially insects.
 He sought the advice of the curator of entomology at the Museum für Naturkunde and was guided towards study of parasitic wasps of the family Ichneumonidae, a large, diverse, and at that time, taxonomically poorly known group of insects.
 Heinrich's education was interrupted by the onset of hostilities of World War I. He enlisted in the German army as a cavalryman fighting on the Eastern front and earned the Iron Cross he then transferred to the Luftstreitkräfte and became a pilot.
 After the war, Heinrich returned to Borowke, married a local girl, Annaliese Machatchek and lived there with his family.